 Salmon Sushi Bake Recipe

-- 3 cups white rice, rinse and cook according to the package
+- 2 cups sushi rice, rinsed and cooked according to the package

 - 3 tablespoons rice vinegar